 Topical vs. Contrastive は

 I previously mentioned that 「〜へ」, 「〜と」, 「〜から」, and 「〜まで」 can be topicalized by adding は after them.
 But in reality, when は comes after these four case markers, it almost always becomes contrastive は, making these usages both topical and contrastive.
 In many cases, the は stops being topical altogether, becoming purely contrastive.
 The reason for this lies in the fact that topics usually appear at the beginning of a sentence.
-In the basic Japanese sentence order, nouns marked by 「〜へ」, 「〜と」, 「〜から」, and 「〜まで」 tend to appear nearer to the end of the sentence, after the subject.
-The act of taking these marked noun and topicalizing them imparts contrastive nuance.
+In the canonical Japanese word order, nouns marked by 「〜へ」, 「〜と」, 「〜から」, and 「〜まで」 tend to appear nearer to the end of the sentence, after the subject.
+The act of taking these marked nouns and topicalizing them imparts contrastive nuance.

 12. 沢田が東京へ行った(こと)